gonfva/gonfva.github.io/content/en/blog/2013-11-26-firmware-upgrade-for-xperia-u-in-linux.md

 As far as I understand there are three components in an Android system

 + The bootloader.
 This is a piece of software that usually loads the system, enables Android recovery image and image upgrades.
 Sometimes it is called the kernel, so I understand it is the underlying component of the Android

 + The second one is called the system.
 It would include shared libraries and components.
 When people says Android is Java, I understand that it is probably related to this set.

 + And the third one is called Gapps.
 Gapps it is not a component in its own.
 It's a package with Google applications.
-For licence reasons, you cannot distribute them attached to other components, so you almost always will find a package with Gapps.</li></ol>
+For licence reasons, you cannot distribute them attached to other components, so you almost always will find a package with Gapps.

 OK.
 Now to the process.
 Again.
 You'll probably void the warranty and you could brick your phone.
 If you're not comfortable installing your own operating system at your computer, DON'T EVEN BOTHER reading further.
 If you are reading this, you have Linux at home and that's means that you are more than average Joe, but do it at tour own risk.